ericlibby/oldweb/index.md

 My research focuses on the evolution of biological complexity-- particularly the origins of multicellularity, life cycles, development, cooperation, and organizational scales.
 Essentially, I am interested in how simple organisms evolve into complex ones.
 This topic is not only fascinating but it is fundamental to understanding the evolution and ecology of life-- both on earth and elsewhere in the "verse".

 ### --- NEWS ---
+- 5/1/16: Meow Wolf visit posted to the extracurricular section.

+- 4/26/16: Gave a colloquium on "The Evolution of New Kinds of Individuals" as part of the University of Arizona's quantitative biology colloquium series.
+Loved meeting with faculty and students to talk about the great research going on at U of A.

 - 4/23/16: Encountered coyote and prairie dogs at Valles Caldera National Preserve (posted to the extracurricular section).

 - 4/10/16: Flowers from my garden posted to the extracurricular section.